-When a new school is being built, it is up to the district education authorities to have those consultations with their communities to figure out which types of extra curricular credit the school would like to offer.
+When a new school is being built, it is up to the district education authorities to have those consultations with their communities to figure out which types of extracurricular credit the school would like to offer.

-Some of our schools do have fully equipped kitchens for home economics, and some don't.
+Some of our schools do have fully equipped kitchens for home economics and some don't.
 With our new school builds, for them all to have a commercial kitchen, as I noted earlier.
 Quana, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you Mr. Chairman, and thank you to the minister.
-I will move on to another question. (interpretation ends) One of the department's ongoing priority is to support, monitor and advise on effective school leadership practices and standards within Nunavut schools.
-What specific challenges do principals, teachers and support staff face in this area? (interpretation) Thank you Mr. Chairman. (interpretation ends)
+I will move on to another question. (interpretation ends) One of the department's ongoing priorities is to "Support, monitor, and advise on effective school leadership practices and standards within Nunavut schools..."
+What specific challenges do principals, teachers, and support staff face in this area? (interpretation) Thank you Mr. Chairman.

 Hon.
-Pamela Gross: Quana, Mr. Chairman, our regional school operations work directly with the principals and vice-principals, to support their leadership efforts and to ensure that they align with the department priorities.
-Our regional school operations are the departments direct link to the front-line staff within our schools, and the principals report has been developed and has begun the implementation stage across all schools, and the report will help ensure that Inuit Qaujimajatuqangit and the departmental priorities are being met in all our schools across the territory.
+Pamela Gross: Quana, Mr. Chairman.
+Our regional school operations work directly with the principals and vice-principals to support their leadership efforts and to ensure that they align with the department priorities.
+Our regional school operations are the department's direct link to the frontline staff within our schools, and the principal's report has been developed and has begun the implementation stage across all schools, and the report will help ensure that Inuit Oaujimajatugangit and the departmental priorities are being met in all our schools across the territory.
 Quana, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you Mr. Chairman. (interpretation ends) One of the biggest challenges to school students' success is poor attendance at school.
-Are any new actions or initiatives being considered to promote good attendance? (interpretation) Thank you Mr. Chairman. (interpretation ends)
+Are any new actions or initiatives being considered to promote good attendance? (interpretation) Thank you Mr. Chairman.

 Hon.
-Pamela Gross: Quana, Mr. Chairman, and Quana for the question.
-So, we recently rolled out the attendance toolkit for our schools to enhance attendance, and it has activities and ideas or suggestions for increasing attendance in our schools.
-So, the schools have been working to utilize that new tool kit to improve attendance rates and it is a joint effort between our department and the community, for those efforts to increase.

-Its not, it can't all happen in the schools, it has to happen with the parents, and with the teachers and educators as well as our school community to ensure that we are encouraging our children to attend school.
+Pamela Gross: Quana, Mr. Chairman.
+Quana for the question.
+We recently rolled out the attendance toolkit for our schools to enhance attendance. and it has activities and ideas or suggestions for increasing attendance in our schools.
+The schools have been working to utilize that new tool kit to improve attendance rates and it is a joint effort between our department and the community for those efforts to increase.
+It can't all happen in the schools, it has to happen with the parents, and with the teachers and educators as well as our school community to ensure that we are encouraging our children to attend school.
 Quana, Mr. Chairman.

-Mr. Malliki (interpretation): Thank you Mr. Chairman and thank you to the minister. (interpretation ends) How much is the department funding to tackle down the poor attendance? (interpretation) Thank you Mr. Chairman. (interpretation ends)
+Mr. Malliki (interpretation): Thank you Mr. Chairman.
+Thank you to the minister. (interpretation ends) How much is the department funding to tackle down the poor attendance?

+(interpretation) Thank you Mr. Chairman.

 Hon.
 Pamela Gross: Quana, Mr. Chairman.
-So that funding is funded through the District Education Authority through their operations and maintenance.
+That funding is funded through the district education authorities through their operations and maintenance.
 Quana, Mr. Chairman.

-Mr. Malliki (interpretation): Thank you Mr. Chairman and thank you to the minister. (interpretation ends) department is not funding the poor attendance to Nunavut schools? (interpretation) Thank you Mr. Chairman. (interpretation ends)
+Mr. Malliki (interpretation): Thank you Mr. Chairman.
+I also thank the minister. (interpretation ends) The department is not funding the poor attendance to Nunavut schools. (interpretation) Thank you Mr. Chairman.

 Hon.
 Pamela Gross: Quana, Mr. Chairman.
-So, the department funds the district education authorities to oversee attendance, as it is part of their policy, and within their policy and jurisdiction to increase attendance.
-With that, funds flow through the department to the District Education Authority to host their incentives and activities from within the District Education Authority.
-So, each school and community is different based on what the District Education Authority choses is best for their community.
+The department funds the district education authorities to oversee attendance, as it is part of their policy, and within their policy and jurisdiction to increase attendance.
+With that, funds flow through the department to the district education authority to host their incentives and activities from within the district education authority.
+Each school and community is different based on what the district education authority choses is best for their community.
 Quana, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you Mr. Chairman. (interpretation ends) One would think the department would be tackling on its own instead of going through DEA.
 I'll move away from that.
-What steps has the department taken to access and evaluate the effect of the COVID-19 pandemic on the success of Nunavut students? (interpretation) Thank you Mr. Chairman. (interpretation ends)
+What steps has the department taken to access and evaluate the effect of the COVID-19 pandemic on the success of Nunavut students? (interpretation) Thank you Mr. Chairman.